-- 2 cups low sodium chicken stock
+- 2 cups low-sodium chicken stock

-- 1 (15 ounce) can low sodium black beans, rinsed and drained
+- 1 (15-ounce) can low-sodium black beans rinsed and drained

-- 1 (15 ounce) can low sodium red kidney beans, rinsed and drained
+- 1 (15-ounce) can low-sodium red kidney beans rinsed and drained

-- 1 (15 ounce) can tomato sauce
+- 1 (15-ounce) can tomato sauce

-- 1 (10 ounce) can diced tomatoes with green chilis, undrained
+- 1 (10-ounce) can diced tomatoes with green chilis undrained

-- 2 cups uncooked whole wheat elbow macaroni noodles, about 8 ounces
+- 2 cups uncooked whole wheat elbow macaroni noodles about 8 ounces

-- 1 cup freshly shredded reduced fat sharp cheddar cheese, plus additional for serving
+- 1 cup freshly shredded reduced-fat sharp cheddar cheese plus additional for serving

-- Sliced green onions, for serving
+- Sliced green onions for serving

 - Add the turkey, jalapeño, chili powder, cumin, coriander, garlic powder, salt, and pepper.
-Cook, stirring frequently and breaking apart the turkey, until the meat is crumbled and cooked through, about 3 minutes.
+Cook, stirring frequently, breaking apart the turkey until the meat is crumbled and cooked through, about 3 minutes.

 - Stir in the cheese until melted and creamy.
 Serve warm, topped with additional shredded cheese and green onions.

-- TO REHEAT: Warm gently in the microwave, sprinkled with a small amount of water of chicken stock to keep the pasta from drying out.
+- TO REHEAT: Warm gently in the microwave, sprinkled with a small amount of water or chicken stock to keep the pasta from drying out.

 - TO FREEZE: Chili mac may be kept in the freezer for up to 3 months.
 Defrost overnight in the fridge before warming.
 If you plan to freeze, I would slightly undercook the pasta, so it is less mushy once reheated.